How to Clean Cookie Sheets

 - Scrubbing pad, scouring pad, steel wool, nylon scrubber, or sponge (depending on the type of cookie sheet you have)

 The joy of perfecting the sheet pan dinner - baking chicken and roasting vegetables all on one baking pan to avoid a dirty dish pile-up.
 But the self-satisfaction comes to a screeching halt when you go to scoop the goodies from your pan onto your serving dish only to find burnt-on crumbs, charred chunks of who-knows-what, and stains left behind.

-A standard cleaning with dish soap and water usually won't do the trick when cleaning cookie sheets with baked-on grease, charred chunks of who-knows what and stains.
-Other cleaners, even if they claim to be biodegradable, can be harmful if ingested or inhaled.
-Even the familiar baking soda and vinegar or baking soda and hydrogen peroxide mixtures can take anywhere from 30 minutes to an hour (and a lot of elbow grease) to start removing gunk.
+You'll rarely come across a baking sheet in someone's kitchen that isn't covered in a variety of greasy brown spots.
+A standard cleaning with dish soap and warm water usually isn't the best way to clean cookie sheets.
+Even the familiar baking soda and vinegar, baking soda and hydrogen peroxide, and cream of tartar mixtures can take anywhere from 30 minutes to an hour (and a lot of elbow grease) to start removing gunk.